bonnopc/dse-financial-toolkit/nextjs-dividend-viewer/README.md

    bun install
    ```

+3. Configure API endpoint (if needed):

+   Update the API base URL in `src/lib/dse-api-client.ts` if your API is not running on the default `http://localhost:3001`

-3. Start the development server:
+4. Start the development server:

    ```bash
    bun run dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ### Available Scripts